Argo women’s basketball falls to top-ranked Union, drops to 5-2

 By Tyler Wood

-The University of West Florida women’s basketball team couldn’t stop the undefeated Union Bulldogs Saturday, as the Argos dropped its home contest Saturday 81-62 at the UWF Field House.
+The University of West Florida women’s basketball team couldn’t stop the undefeated Union Bulldogs Saturday, as the Argos dropped their home contest Saturday 81-62 at the UWF Field House.

 Missed shots, poor interior defense and a strong Bulldogs’ full-court press created a steep hill to climb and the Argos dropped to 5-2 overall and 1-1 in the Gulf South Conference.